 Set up the network devices you expect as controllers for the tier

-Once you add a utility network tier with one or several subnetwork diagram templates assigned to it, you must set up the network devices you expect as subnetwork controllers for that tier and provide a name for each controller in the SubnetworkControllerName field and subnetwork in the Subnetwork name field.
+Once you add a new utility network tier with one or several subnetwork diagram templates assigned to it, you must then set up the network devices you expect as subnetwork controllers for that tier and provide a name for each controller in the SubnetworkControllerName field and subnetwork in the Subnetwork name field.
 To do so, you must work in the Modify Subnetwork Controller pane.

 Create the subnetwork system diagrams